Despite declining college enrollment, “Class of 2023” undeterred by pandemic

 "Seeing the nurses and doctors in my family go through the medical side of Covid kind of interested me, I want to be that person to help out the people who need the help,” Vantreese said.

-"My goal is to get out of college with no debt, it would take years for me to pay it off if I’m an elementary teacher,” Medina said.
+"My goal is to get out of college with no debt, it would take years for me to pay it off if I’m an elementary teacher,” said Medina.

 College and Career Advisor Chanda Gibson described the conversation she's now having with students post-pandemic:

-"Most of them do not want to go into debt,” she noted.
+"Most of them do not want to go into debt,” said Medina.
 "They are more conscious of the money that they're going to spend to gain that education than just saying oh I'm going to be going and it doesn't matter."

 However, like many community colleges nationwide, enrollment numbers at TCC have been on the decline for the last decade.